-Always use a sunscreen with a minimum SPF of 15.
+Always use sunscreen with a minimum SPF of 30.
+A mineral base with zinc and/or titanium is ideal.
 Sunscreen is probably one of the most important ways you can prevent the signs of aging as well as skin cancer.
 It is also one of the most overlooked parts of a skin care regimen.
 By decreasing damage from UV light, sunscreen allows your skin to heal and repair some of the damage.

-At Kalia Dermatology, we work with UCSF's department of dermatopathology to ensure that your potential skin cancer is properly diagnosed.
-UCSF is one of the top dermatopathology centers in the US.
+At Kalia Dermatology, we work with the Informed Diagnostics department of dermatopathology to ensure that your potential skin cancer is properly diagnosed.
+Informed Diagnostics is a widely used and trusted lab that serves many physicians across the US.

-ACTINIC KERATOSES are pre-malignances (pre-cancers) recognized as rough-surfaced patches on sun-exposed skin, often better recognized when felt by touch rather than seen by the eye.
+Actinic Keratosis are pre-malignancies (pre-cancers) recognized as rough-surfaced patches on sun-exposed skin, often better recognized when felt by touch rather than seen by the eye.
 They are sometimes tender or sensitive, and may have a gritty feel, like fine sandpaper.
 They are usually treated with liquid nitrogen, applied by a spray or cotton tipped applicator, which can produce a small blister or scab, destroying the pre-malignant cells.
 They can also be treated with various topical prescription creams.
 A small percentage of actinic keratoses develop into skin cancers (mostly squamous cell carcinomas), so it is important to have them treated.

 There are three major types of skin cancer: basal cell carcinoma, squamous cell carcinoma, and malignant melanoma.
 Here are some forms these cancers can take: